Frequently asked questions

 + What if we get into a disagreement?

 I do not assume perfection as a coach and acknowledge that I will make mistakes and not provide everything a client needs or wants.
 This is where I desire to create room for clients to create dialogue with me, like co-creating a piece of jazz improv.
 I believe that some of our deepest pain comes from disagreements or arguments with loved ones where there was never mutual reconciliation between the people involved.
 By working through areas of conflict my client and I may discover, we create the possibility for mutual understanding and healthy models of communication (e.g. expressing anger without being shamed).
 These skills and experiences can then be carried into relationships outside of therapy and enrich relations with loved ones and people in the workplace.
+NOTE: I will do my best to directly address conflict if I sense it between us.
+However, I won’t always sense if there is something that I have missed.
+The responsibility is on you to bring it to my attention if you feel conflict, dissatisfaction, or have a grievance.

 + Do you do online sessions?